 - response is timely

-- supports are put in place to minimise the impact on the wellbeing of students involved in the incident
+- supports are put in place to minimise the impact on the wellbeing of students and staff involved in the incident

-- the Student Critical Incident Advisory Unit is contacted, if required, for advice and support in relation to sexual and physical assaults.
+- the Student Incident and Recovery Unit is contacted, if required, for advice and support in relation to critical incidents, such as death, traumatic events, sexual and physical assaults.

-In relation to sexual assaults, sexualised behaviour and child exploitation (including internet based abuse):
+In relation to critical incidents, such as death, potentially traumatic events, sexual assaults, sexualised behaviour and child exploitation (including internet based abuse):

-Health Record Act 2001 prohibits disclosure of a person’s health information to anyone other than the person themselves, for any reason other the one for which it was collected.
-Exceptions are listed in the act and include:
+Legislation prohibits disclosure of a person’s health information to anyone other than the person themselves, for any reason other the one for which it was collected.
+Exceptions are listed in the Privacy and Data Protection Act 2014 and include:

 - the person consents to the disclosure